mharmanani/unbeatable-tictactoe/README.md

 # Unbeatable Tic Tac Toe
-An unbeatable game of tic tac toe against an artifical agent that uses heuristics and the minimax search algorithm to win the game.
+An unbeatable game of tic tac toe against an artificial agent that uses heuristics and the minimax search algorithm to ensure a victory against the player, or a draw in the worst case.